sarahgoodwin93/kmc-projects/README.md

 The data schema was created using [drawSQL](https://drawsql.app/ "drawsql website homepage") before the project was started to get the flow and function of the models.

 There are 4 custom models in this project
-- The Services Model
+- The Services Model (full CRUD)
-- The CaseStudy Model
+- The CaseStudy Model (full CRUD)
 - The Contact Model
-- The Boutique Ado Walkthrough Model
+- The NewsLetterSignUp Model

 There are also  models that have been amended from the Boutique Ado Walkthrough to fit the requirements of the site
 - The Item Model (based on the Products model)